 Photo by Clemens van Lay on Unsplash

-When talking to leaders about assessments, I love the productive conversations that happen after I mention that an assessment cannot be effective if leadership does not apply the results.
+When talking to leaders about assessments, often with hiring or promoting leaders, I love the productive conversations that happen after I mention that an assessment cannot be effective if leadership does not apply the results.
 After completing the above questionnaire, or any self-assessment we shared earlier, you must determine concrete next steps that will move you forward on your journey as an authentic leader.
 Each of aspect of leadership depends on the others so an overall score might not paint an accurate picture of what actions you need to take.
 Take note of your strongest areas; the ones where you're a five-out-of-five and are leading the charge.
 Can you take those behaviors and approaches and apply them to new contexts of your work and leadership?

 Take time to review your responses and consider how they align with the key characteristics of authentic leadership.
 Select areas where you scored high and areas where you scored lower, as these can indicate your strengths and areas for improvement as an authentic leader.